szbela87/neural/README.md

 * 26/05/22 Most of the GPU kernels are ready (not published yet)

 **TODO**
-* Convolutional networks (the C code is ready, python scripts to building convnets)
+* Convolutional networks (the cpu-version of the C code is ready, I have to write python scripts to building convnets)
-* Sequential version
+* Sequential networks (LSTM, GRU)
 * Applying the results for loseless compression
-*
+* Genetic approach with Bayesian optimization for dynamic network structures
-* Python wrappers
+* Writing Python wrappers
-* Documentation webpage
+* Creating Documentation webpage
-* Tutorials
+* Creating Tutorials